C.C. DeVille: Musical career

 DeVille's audition impressed drummer Rikki Rockett and bassist Bobby Dall, but angered vocalist Bret Michaels.
 DeVille refused to play the songs that had been given to him as preparation, and instead jammed with a guitar riff he had written.
 The riff, which would eventually be featured in the Poison single "Talk Dirty to Me", would ultimately launch the band's career.

 DeVille co-wrote Poison's debut album with Bret Michaels, Bobby Dall, and Rikki Rockett.
-Look What the Cat Dragged In was released on August 2, 1986.
+Look What the Cat Dragged In was released on May 23, 1986.
 It included the hits "Talk Dirty to Me", "I Want Action", and "I Won't Forget You".
 Sales for the album topped 3 million copies in the United States.
 DeVille also wrote much of the material for Poison's second album, the multi-platinum selling Open Up and Say...
 Ahh!, which was released on May 21, 1988, and would ultimately go on to sell 8 million copies worldwide.
 It included the hit song "Nothin' But a Good Time", co-written by DeVille, and Poison's only number 1 single "Every Rose Has Its Thorn".

 In 1990, Poison released the multi-platinum selling Flesh & Blood, an album which was again largely written by DeVille.

 Leaving Poison

 While touring in support of Flesh and Blood, and despite Poison's success, substance abuse and tensions with other members of the band, particularly lead singer Bret Michaels, led to conflict within the band.
 Leading up to the release of the live album Swallow This Live conflict between Michaels and DeVille culminated in a fistfight backstage at the 1991 MTV Video Music Awards after DeVille played the wrong song, playing "Talk Dirty To Me" instead of "Unskinny Bop", and being high and intoxicated during the performance.
 Asked to quit, DeVille left Poison and was replaced by guitarist Richie Kotzen.

-Following his departure from Poison, DeVille formed Needle Park, a band that also featured vocalist Spike of The Quireboys, bassist Tommy Henriksen, and drummer James Kottak (later of Scorpions), and recorded "Hey, Good Lookin'" for the soundtrack to the Pauly Shore movie Son in Law.
+Following his departure from Poison, DeVille briefly formed a solo band that also featured vocalist Spike of The Quireboys, bassist Tommy Henriksen, and drummer James Kottak (later of Scorpions), and recorded a cover of "Hey, Good Lookin'" for the soundtrack to the Pauly Shore movie Son in Law.
+Following this, DeVille also formed another short-lived band named Needle Park.